 The Master of Nursing - Leadership in Professional Nursing Practice program (MN-Leadership) program prepares students to be leaders in an increasingly complex health care system, with a focus on transferrable core knowledge.
 Course delivery is a hybrid of online learning with several days of on-site residency during each term.
 The Master of Nursing - Primary Health Care Nursing Practice program (MN-PHCNP) program utilizes a combination of on-site and distance learning and offers full- and part-time options in collaboration with a consortium of Ontario universities.

 Both general and program-specific requirements must be met to be considered for admission.
 All programs have one intake annually, beginning in September.

-- RN registration in good standing with the College of Nurses of Ontario and able to practice without restrictions (MN-ANP international applicants exempted; no exemptions for MN-PHCNP).
+- RN registration in good standing with the College of Nurses of Ontario and able to practice without restrictions (MN-Leadership international applicants exempted; no exemptions for MN-PHCNP).

 - Completion of the equivalent of two years full-time nursing clinical practice experience (3,640 hours) within the past five years (MN-PHCNP applicants only).

 - International students must meet English language fluency requirements.

 - Advanced Primary Health Care Nursing Practice